-In addition, Bill advises and represents health care providers in regulatory and compliance-related matters, including potential False Claims Act, Stark Law, Civil Monetary Penalties Law, and Anti-Kickback violations, and assists health care providers with public and private reimbursement issues.
+In addition, Bill advises and counsels businesses of various sizes on employment related matters, including compliance with State and Federal employment laws and regulations and other employee-relation matters.
+Bill further advises and represents health care providers in regulatory and compliance-related matters, including potential False Claims Act, Stark Law, Civil Monetary Penalties Law, and Anti-Kickback violations, and assists health care providers with public and private reimbursement issues.

 Outside of work, Bill enjoys trying to keep up with his two young kids.